Aliases for ADCYAP1R1 Gene

 This gene encodes type I adenylate cyclase activating polypeptide receptor, which is a membrane-associated protein and shares significant homology with members of the glucagon/secretin receptor family.
 This receptor mediates diverse biological actions of adenylate cyclase activating polypeptide 1 and is positively coupled to adenylate cyclase.
 Multiple alternatively spliced transcript variants encoding distinct isoforms have been identified. [provided by RefSeq, Dec 2010]

 GeneCards Summary for ADCYAP1R1 Gene

 ADCYAP1R1 (ADCYAP Receptor Type I) is a Protein Coding gene.
-Diseases associated with ADCYAP1R1 include Post-Traumatic Stress Disorder.
-Among its related pathways are RET signaling and Peptide ligand-binding receptors.
+Diseases associated with ADCYAP1R1 include Type I and Post-Traumatic Stress Disorder.
+Among its related pathways are Presynaptic function of Kainate receptors and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
 Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
-An important paralog of this gene is VIPR1.
+An important paralog of this gene is VIPR2.

 UniProtKB/Swiss-Prot for ADCYAP1R1 Gene

 This is a receptor for PACAP-27 and PACAP-38.
 The activity of this receptor is mediated by G proteins which activate adenylyl cyclase.
 May regulate the release of adrenocorticotropin, luteinizing hormone, growth hormone, prolactin, epinephrine, and catecholamine.
 May play a role in spermatogenesis and sperm motility.
 Causes smooth muscle relaxation and secretion in the gastrointestinal tract.